ThinkDataEd/curriculum/docs/unit3/lesson15.md

 Make sure you call out the flag that has no assignment at least once so that students see that no action took place.
 Reflect on the activity with the following discussion questions:

     100. What data were missed?
-Why? <span style="color:grey">***Data about what our class likes to do after school.
+Why? <span style="color:grey">***Answer: Data about what our class likes to do after school.
     They were missed because there was no Sensor connected to the Green trigger, so the Collector never knew to collect this type of data.***</span>

     100. Grocery stores keep track of customer data when purchases are made with a loyalty card.
     What is the trigger in this case?
-What data are being collected? <span style="color:grey">***The trigger is checking out at a grocery store.
+What data are being collected? <span style="color:grey">***Answer: The trigger is checking out at a grocery store.
 There are lots of data that are collected, including: items bought, cost of items, number of items on sale, etc.***</span>